Nightwood: The Possessed

 The book circles back to when Robin and Jenny left for America.
 When they arrived in New York together, Robin seemed distracted, wandering about the country, entering many churches.
-Jenny follows close behind, noticing Robin's approaches to animalistic behavior and becoming all the more hysterical for it.
+Jenny follows close behind, noticing Robin's approaches to animalism.

 Now, Robin begins to circle closer to Nora's country—the west—sleeping in the woods, until she reaches the chapel on Nora's grounds, where she brings some of her things.
 She goes no further, and one night she wakes up to hear Nora's dog barking.

-Nora, having since returned from Europe, notices the same barking, lets out the dog, and follows him until she sees the chapel, whereupon she begins to run, cursing and crying, until she plunges into the jamb of the door.
+Nora, having since returned, lets out the dog, and follows him until she sees the chapel, when she begins to run to it.

 Inside, Robin stands before a contrived altar, and when Nora hits the jamb, she goes down before the dog, dragging her knees and swinging her head against the dog's.
 The dog, frightened, tries to escape, but is cornered.
 He grows more and more agitated, biting at Robin, and then Robin begins to bark too, to which the dog cries, and their affects decrease in intensity until Robin lies out, weeping, and the dog too lies down, head on Robin's knees.